 MATH 2320 - Differential Equations.
 Three hours credit.
 Ordinary differential equations, including linear equations, systems of equations, equations with variable coefficients, existence and uniqueness of solutions, series solutions, singular points, transform methods, and boundary value problems; application of differential equations to real-world problems.
-Three lecture hours each week.
+Forty-eight lecture hours..
 Prerequisite: MATH 2414 Calculus II.

 MATH 2412 - Pre-Calculus Math.
 Four hours credit.
 In-depth combined study of algebra, trigonometry, and other topics for calculus readiness.
-Four lecture hours each week.
+Sixty-four lecture hours.
 Prerequisite: MATH 1314 College Algebra or the equivalent preparation.

 MATH 2413 - Calculus I. Four hours credit.
 Limits and continuity; the Fundamental Theorem of Calculus; definition of the derivative of a function and techniques of differentiation; applications of the derivative to maximizing or minimizing a function; the chain rule, mean value theorem, and rate of change problems; curve sketching; definite and indefinite integration of algebraic, trigonometric, and transcendental functions, with an application to calculation of areas.
+Sixty-four lecture hours.
 Prerequisite: MATH 2412 Pre-Calculus Math or equivalent preparation.

 MATH 2414 - Calculus II.
 Four hours credit.
 Differentiation and integration of transcendental functions; parametric equations and polar coordinates; techniques of integration; sequences and series; improper integrals.
+Sixty-four lecture hours.
 Prerequisite: MATH 2413 Calculus I

 MATH 2415 - Calculus III.
 Four hours credit.
 Advanced topics in calculus, including vectors and vector-valued functions, partial differentiation, Lagrange multipliers, multiple integrals, and Jacobians; application of the line integral, including Green's Theorem, the Divergence Theorem, and Stokes' Theorem.
+Sixty-four lecture hours.
 Prerequisite: MATH 2414 Calculus II

 MCHN 1190 - Special Topics in Machine Shop Assistant.
 One hour credit.
 Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
 This course was designed to be repeated multiple times to improve student proficiency.
 Must be taken with MCHN 1441.
-Two lab hours each week.
+Thirty-two lab hours.
 Lab fee.

 MCHN 1191 - Special Topics in Machine Shop Assistant.
 One hour credit.
 Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
 To be repeated once for credit.
 Must be taken with MCHN 1452 and MCHN 1454.
-Two lab hours each week.
+Thirty-two lab hours.
 Lab fee.

 MCHN 1343 - Machine Shop Mathematics.
 Three hours credit.
 Designed to prepare the student with technical, applied mathematics skills that will be necessary in future machine shop-related courses.
 The student will define the use of formulas and identify conversion methods of numbering systems; convert fractions to decimals and back; use formulas in solving measurement problems; and compute correctly by adding, subtracting, multiplying, and dividing whole numbers, decimals, fractions and mixed numbers.
-Three hours lecture each week.
+Forty-eight lecture hours.
 Lab fee.

 MCHN 1426 - Introduction to CAM.
 Four hours credit.
 A study of Computer-Assisted Manufacturing (CAM) systems.
 Software is used to develop application for manufacturing.
 Emphasis is on tool geometry, tool selection, and the tool library.
 The student will demonstrate knowledge of Computer-Assisted Manufacturing systems, create, download, and machine parts using Computer-Assisted Manufacturing software.
 Prerequisites: DFTG 1325, MCHN 1343, and 1438.
-Two hours lecture and four hours lab each week.
+Thirty-two lecture and sixty-four lab hours.
 Lab fee.